-The COVID-19 pandemic has caused stress and anxiety for many.
+The anti-sebum cream and deep cleansing washes are expected to become the next big thing, as the COVID-19 pandemic has caused stress and anxiety for many and an impact on skin health.
 Stress can have a marked impact on dermal health, with conditions like excessive dryness, eczema, and acne becoming common complaints.
 With the added stressor of frequent mask usage, acne, in particular, is a rising consumer concern.
 In line with this trend, we can expect to see an uptick in product launches like deep cleansing washes, topical treatments, and anti-sebum cream.

-In light of these conditions, acne isn’t a skin worry that only affects young people.
-In reality, this has never been the case: according to research conducted by Mintel last year, 40% of Brazilian adults had concerns about acne.
-Nor is it a concern that only affects female BPC consumers; in the same study, Mintel reported that 45% of Chinese men suffer from acne, in contrast to 38% of women.
+Given these conditions, acne isn’t a skin worry that only affects young people.
+In reality, this has never been the case: according to research conducted by Mintel last year, 40% of Brazilian adults had concerns about acne, and this skin condition is increasingly seen in the adult female population.
+However, this is not a concern that only affects female BPC consumers; in the same study, Mintel reported that 45% of Chinese men suffer from acne, in contrast to 38% of women.
 However, in the face of stressors like COVID-19, the beauty industry needs to spread positivity – and inclusion and efficacy are key.

 Certainly, environmental factors such as heat, humidity, pollution, and mask usage can cause acne.
-However, the root of acne is within, as it has an important connection to genetics and hormonal fluctuations.
+However, the root of acne is within, as it has an important connection to genetics and hormonal fluctuations, making it essential for an anti-sebum cream to target these issues.
 Acne begins in the pilosebaceous unit, or the structure containing the hair follicle.
 Here, the duct may produce an excess of sebum, a condition known as hyperseborrhea.
 From here, inflammation can occur as a result of the colonization of the duct by Propionibacterium acnes, the bacteria that causes acne, and hyperkeratinization.
 This creates the follicular obstruction or ‘blocked pores’ that we associate with acne, and the subsequent red, irritated lesions.

 Although common in adolescents, acne isn’t a condition that only affects teenagers.
 Adult men and women can also suffer from acne, each with their own unique concerns.
 Instead of marketing catch-all products focussed on teenage skin, beauty brands need to be more broad-reaching.
 Consumers want customized solutions, including products for thicker male skin, or sensitive skin profiles.
 Moreover, anti-acne products shouldn’t only treat the condition, but also prevent its resurgence.